clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixin.rst

 mixin
 #####

-The mixin tool is a custom content manager provided in the |CL-ATTR| that allows users to add custom content to their client systems and still receive updates from their upstream OS vendor.
+mixin is a tool provided in the |CL-ATTR| that allows users to add custom content to their client systems and still receive updates from their upstream OS vendor.

 .. contents::
    :local: